 Around 400 people needlessly drown in the UK every year and thousands more suffer injury, some life changing, through near-drowning experiences.
 Putting this into context, one person dies every 20 hours in the UK and drowning is the third highest cause of accidental death of children in the UK.

-Drowning Prevention Week, running this year from 20 to 28 June 2015, encourages schools, clubs, leisure centres and communities to come up with new and exciting ways to show people how they can have fun and stay safe around water.
+Drowning Prevention Week, encourages schools, clubs, leisure centres and communities to come up with new and exciting ways to show people how they can have fun and stay safe around water.
 RLSS UK have produced a host of free resources to help teach water safety which you can find on these pages.